Abdur-rahmaanJ/pageindex-open/README.md

 Truly open pageindex RAG package

-This package was inspired by [PageIndex](https://github.com/VectifyAI/PageIndex).
-I took inspiration from the concepts outlined and came up with my own implementation.
+This package was inspired by [PageIndex](https://github.com/VectifyAI/PageIndex) and [pageinex-ts](https://github.com/Tandava060/pageindex-ts) I took inspiration from the concepts outlined and came up with my own implementation.
 I was not satisfied with the package as examples focus on the SaaS part of things.

 This package works by simply converting your PDFs into a tree then the most relevent section is decided and used.
 This contrasts with chuncking where similarity is compared using embeddings.